Moodle Support & Services

-ITS will create a main course that combines enrollments from multiple courses or sections, and enables a professor to monitor multiple courses or sections within one location.
-New Spring 2019!
-You can try this yourself — HOWTO.
-Or, to have us do it, please submit a request by email (firstname.lastname@example.org) or phone (315) 228-7111
+You can also combine Moodle courses into a single course shell (see HOW-TO Merge Moodle Courses) or ask us to do so.
+Combination creates a new course that combines enrollments from multiple courses or sections, letting you manage and monitor content in one location.
+To have us do it, please submit a request by email (email@example.com) or phone (315) 228-7111

 ITS will create Moodle courses shells for special purposes, such as administration; research groups; student or faculty resource repository; or, committees.
 Please submit a request by email (firstname.lastname@example.org) or phone (315) 228-7111, including the purpose and a suggested course name.

 When designing new courses or redesigning existing Moodle courses, use the Moodle Course Development Consultation Form to request the help of an instructional designer.

 File Size Reduction or Relocation

 Our Moodle hosting service has a file upload limit of 100MB for new files.
 ITS will help you resize or relocate your larger files to meet your course requirements.
 Please submit a request by email (email@example.com) or phone (315) 228-7111.

 Guest accounts are Local Moodle-Only login accounts created for guests and others requiring special access to Colgate’s learning management system (LMS).
 Guest accounts usually are assigned a username which is the guest’s email address and connect using Moodle authentication.
 Guest accounts are created upon request, please submit an account request form (Colgate login)

 Your host or Colgate ITS will normally contact you with your username (normally your email address) and an initial password.
 You will connect to Colgate’s Moodle at http://Moodle.Colgate.Edu and select the second option – Click here for local Moodle-only Login.
 Most new guest accounts will not be set to require a password change when you first login.